-It will be noted that the first year (first and second stages) of the Building degree course is common with the Architecture degree course and that certain subjects in later years (such as Construction, Structures, Building Science, Building Services, etc.) are taken by both Architecture and Building students.
+It will be noted that the first year (first and second stages) of the Building degree course is common to the Architecture and Town Planning degree courses and that certain subjects in later years (such as Construction, Structures, Building Science, Building Services, etc.) are taken by both Architecture and Building students.